The 7+ Best Women’s Tennis Racquets

 Babolat Boost Aero

-Beginners or kids transitioning into adult racquets will enjoy playing with the Babolat Boost Aero: it’s light and easy to learn to use.
-Its head size is smaller than the Boost Drive, and it’s a few grams heavier but still an overall user-friendly option to check out.
+It’s light and makes learning how to play tennis easier.
+Its head size is smaller than the Boost Drive’s, and it’s a few grams heavier, but it’s still an overall user-friendly option.

 Like the Babolat Boost Drive, it comes prestrung.